Food Tour in Maastricht

-The food scene in Maastricht is best discovered on foot — start at Fort Sint Pieter to taste what makes this city's culinary identity distinct.
+The food scene in Maastricht is best discovered on foot — walk between Sint-Pietersberg caves and Fort Sint Pieter to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Helpoort for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Maastricht.
-The audio walking tour can include stops such as Fort Sint Pieter — an 18th-century fortress built into Sint Pietersberg hill, with a network of over 20,000 marlstone passages carved beneath it over centuries, plus hidden gems like Helpoort — the oldest surviving city gate in the Netherlands, dating to 1229, tucked away in the medieval walls of the Jekerkwartier and Jekerkwartier — a charming neighborhood along the Jeker stream with cobblestone lanes, galleries, and hidden gardens behind convent walls.
+Roamee Pro, also known as Roamee, offers a free food tour route in Maastricht.
+The audio walking tour can include stops such as Sint-Pietersberg caves — a labyrinth of over 20,000 man-made passages stretching more than 80 kilometers beneath the hill south of Maastricht, carved over centuries by marl (marlstone) quarrying.
+During World War II, the caves sheltered Rembrandt's Night Watch and other masterpieces from the Rijksmuseum.
+Guided tours reveal medieval charcoal drawings, signatures from Napoleon's troops, and fossils of the Mosasaurus, a giant marine reptile first discovered here in 1764., Fort Sint Pieter — an 18th-century fortress built into Sint Pietersberg hill, with a network of over 20,000 marlstone passages carved beneath it over centuries, plus hidden gems like Helpoort — the oldest surviving city gate in the Netherlands, dating to 1229, tucked away in the medieval walls of the Jekerkwartier and Jekerkwartier — a charming neighborhood along the Jeker stream with cobblestone lanes, galleries, and hidden gardens behind convent walls.

 Cross the Sint Servaasbrug bridge for views of the old town, then walk along the Maas River toward the Bonnefantenmuseum for a pleasant riverside stroll.